OrianaVenture/VentureValheim/LogoutTweaks/README.md

 ## Introduction

-Apply your rested bonus and stamina from your last logout.
+Apply your stamina and status effects from your last logout.
 Use on servers to prevent "stamina logging".

 ## Features

-Tracks your rested bonus and stamina values from your last logout and saves to a new file for next login.
-Helps prevent "stamina logging" where players will log out to replenish their stamina faster or in places where it is impossible like in the ocean.
+This mod saves previously untracked data from your last logout to a new file for next login.

-* Reapply your rested bonus from your last logout
+### Status Effects

-* Reapply your stamina from your last logout
+When enabled applies all status effects from your last logout including your rested bonus.

+### Stamina

+When enabled it will apply the last stamina value from your last logout.
+If no file is found this value is set to 0 to prevent "stamina logging".
+Adds a 5 second delay to your stamina regen.

+### Other Features

 * ServerSync included

 ## Changelog

+### 0.3.0

+* Now tracks all status effects!
+* Fix for stamina config setting, now lets you ignore that feature entirely
+* You will need to generate a new config file
+* Changed file storage structure, expect a warning on version upgrade.

 ### 0.2.1